cdcrchrisparker/builders/go/README.md

 **The basic steps for getting started are:**

 - Have the Docker container software installed on your local machine - details of which are beyond the scope of this document
+- Build the local image for *go* proper
-- Build the local image
+- Build the local image for *fyne*
+- Add a *go* alias for ease of use of Golang
-- Add an alias for ease of use
+- Add a *fyne* alias for ease of use of Fyne
 - Run Golang commands as if "go" is installed locally
+- Run Fyne commands as if "fyne" is installed locally
 - Shell into the image to snoop around

 ### You may also wish to look at [Getting Started](./GettingStarted.md)